The Company (vocal group): History

+In 2001, Sweet Plantado joined The Company replacing Febe Magbanua and The CompanY released the album "Storybook" under Viva Records.
+In 2005, Reuben Laurente departed, and was succeeded by Jay Marquez, while Andre Castillo made his final appearance with the group in early 2006.

-In 2014, The Company welcomed OJ Mariano as their newest member, replacing Jay Marquez.
+In 2014, OJ Mariano became the newest member, replacing Jay Marquez.

+By 2019, Cecile Bautista made her final performance with the group, leaving The CompanY as a quartet consisting of OJ Mariano, Moy Ortiz, Sweet Plantado and Annie Quintos.

 Musical influence

-In The Company's existence in the music industry, the group made their distinct sound with the influence of different artists and groups, such as Pentatonix, The Manhattan Transfer, New York Voices, The Singers Unlimited, The Carpenters, Swingle Singers, Swing Out Sister, Pizzicato Five, Burt Bacharach, Take 6, First Call, Fifth Dimension, Jimmy Webb, Paul Williams, The Corrs, and Destiny's Child.
+Throughout their career, The CompanY developed a distinct sound influenced by a wide range of artists and vocal groups, including Pentatonix, The Manhattan Transfer, New York Voices, The Singers Unlimited, The Carpenters, The Swingles, Swing Out Sisters, Pizzicato Five, Burt Bacharach, Take 6, First Call, The 5th Dimension, Jimmy Webb, Paul Williams, The Corrs, and Destiny's Child.

 Members

-The current members of The CompanY are:
+The current members of The Company are: